MicrosoftDocs/biztalk-docs/his/core/application-integration-importhostdefs.md

 ## Preparing a COBOL Copybook

 - COBOL copybooks should follow the basic COBOL coding rules.
-The HIS Designer for Logic Apps enforces many of those.
-The main ones are the following:
+The HIS Designer for Logic Apps enforces many of those rules.
+The following table lists the main rules:

    |Columns  |Type  |Observation  |
    |---------|---------|---------|